-This should solve the KMODE_EXCEPTION_NOT_HANDLED in Windows 10 issue.
-If you can’t boot into Windows to perform the changes in the first place, read how to enter Safe Mode in Windows 10 from BIOS.
+If you can’t boot into Windows to perform the changes in the first place, read: How to enter Safe Mode in Windows 11/10 from BIOS.

 Update your hardware drivers

-If you have problem trying to make changes in Windows before the blue screen kicks in, or you can’t even boot into Windows due to KMode Exception Not Handled Windows stop error, go to the link shown above to force your PC to enter safe mode without logging in.
+If you have a problem trying to make changes in Windows before the blue screen kicks in, or you can’t even boot into Windows due to the blue screen error, go to the link shown above to force your PC to enter safe mode without logging in.

-Since the KMode Exception Not Handled Windows 10 stop error directly relates to drivers of your connected hardware, updating these missing or corrupted drivers may help to fix the issue.
+Since the BSOD error directly relates to drivers of your connected hardware, updating these missing or corrupted drivers may help fix the issue.

 Remove recently installed programs

-If the methods above didn’t work to solve your KMode Exception Not Handled issue, try to recall what program or software you’ve recently installed right before the error started to occur.
+If the methods above fail to resolve your issue, try to recall what program or software you’ve recently installed right before the error started to occur.
 Try to uninstall these programs and see if it fixes the error.

-The KMode Exception Not Handled Windows 10 error also implies that there could be conflicts between Windows and installed program when handling memory used.
-If a program is incompatible with how Windows 10 works, it may cause the KMODE_EXCEPTION_NOT_HANDLED error in Windows 10.
+The KMODE_EXCEPTION_NOT_HANDLED error also implies that there could be conflicts between Windows and installed programs when handling memory used.
+If a program is incompatible with how Windows works, it may indirectly cause the BSOD error.